graygooglitch/jimbos-big-naturals/README.md

 1. <a href="https://github.com/prettypinkpansy/jimbos-big-naturals/releases/tag/release">**Download BigNaturalsMod.zip** from the latest releases here</a>.
 2. **Navigate to your Balatro installation folder.** This is probably something like `C:\Program Files (x86)\Steam\steamapps\common\Balatro`.
 3. **Extract BigNaturalsMod.zip.** You should have a folder in your Balatro directory now.
 4. **Right click on `Balatro.exe` in your Balatro installation folder**.
 A reminder you'll need 7zip or similar for this.
 You may need to click "Show more options" on later versions of Windows.
-There should be a 7zip option:
+Under the options it should say 7zip.
+Hover over it to reveal some options.
 <img src="https://i.imgur.com/Z9TwkB8.png">

-5. Under this 7zip option, click **Open archive**.
+5. Under 7zip click **Open archive**.
 6. Go into the **BigNaturalsMod folder**.
 Grab the **resources** folder and drag it over into your 7zip window, as shown below.

 <img src="https://i.imgur.com/BC0oWfI.gif">

 That's it!
 If you'd like to uninstall the mod, the "original files backup" folder in BigNaturalsMod has a resources folder with the original jokers.
 Just repeat steps 4 through 6 with that folder instead.